 - Make sure that you use ErrorHandler, see Error Handling.

-Instruction validation in your debug builds can reveal problems too.
-AsmJit provides validation at instruction level, that can be enabled by BaseEmitter::addValidationOptions().
+- Instruction validation in your debug builds can reveal problems too.
+AsmJit provides validation at instruction level that can be enabled via BaseEmitter::addDiagnosticOptions().
+See DiagnosticOptions for more details.

 The reason for using Logger and ErrorHandler is that they provide a very useful information about what's happening inside emitters.
-In many cases the information provided by these two is crucial to quickly fix issues that happen during development (for example wrong instruction, address, or register used).
+In many cases the information provided by these two is crucial to quickly identify and fix issues that happen during development (for example wrong instruction, address, or register used).
 In addition, output from Logger is always necessary when filling bug reports.
-In other words, using logging and proper error handling can save a lot of time during the development.
+In other words, using logging and proper error handling can save a lot of time during the development and can also save users from submitting issues.